artssci/app-deployment/README.md

 ### 1. **Install Node.js (Portable Method)**

-Since students don’t have Node.js installed, they can use a portable version:
+1. Install Node.js:
 - **Windows**: Download the **Node.js ZIP** from [Node.js official site](https://nodejs.org/en/download) and extract it.
 - **macOS**: Download the **Node.js pkg** from [Node.js official site](https://nodejs.org/en/download) and install it following the installation wizard.

-Once installed, open **VS Code**, launch the **terminal**, and verify Node.js installation by typing the following:
+2. Once installed, open **VS Code**, launch the **terminal**, and verify Node.js installation by typing each line of code below one at a time.
+If the terminal shows the version of node and npm, you can continue to the next step as it means the installation was successful.

 ```bash
 node -v
 npm -v
 ```
-If the terminal shows the version of node and npm, you can continue to the next step as it means the installation was successful.

 ### 2. **Create the Electron Entry File**

+1. Open your app's project folder in VS Code
-In your project folder, create a new file called main.js and copy the following code.
+2. Create a new file inside your project folder called **main.js** and copy the following code.
 Don't forget to save your changes:

 ```js
 const { app, BrowserWindow } = require('electron');